ElijahTyler/Block-Dude/README.md

 - s : saves the current position
 - l : loads the saved position
 - ~~tab : view entire map~~ UNDER CONSTRUCTION

+Note: if you try loading a saved game before you've even saved once, the dude will be brutally murdered by my code.
+Do you want that for the dude?
+Of course you don't.
+Nobody wants that.
+Don't load without saving first.

 ### LESS KEYS
 - there is nothing left